-- to provide opportunities to develop a diverse range of employment opportunities for the present and future residents; - ii) to ensure that there are sufficient lands designated for development opportunities at all times; - iii) to provide lands for heavy industrial development abutting the railway; and, - iv) to provide for attractive development that will encourage investment in the Town of Moosonee.
+- i) To provide opportunities to develop a diverse range of employment opportunities for the present and future residents; - ii) To ensure that there are sufficient lands designated for development opportunities at all times; - iii) To provide lands for heavy industrial development abutting the railway; and, - iv) To provide for attractive development that will encourage investment in the Town of Moosonee.

-Permitted uses in the Transportation & Service designation include: transportation facilities and industries, warehouses, manufacturing, producing, fabricating, ancillary offices, short-term staff accommodation as a temporary use, municipal sewage treatment plant, municipal water treatment plan, municipal works yards, public uses and similar uses.
+Permitted uses in the Transportation & Service designation include: transportation facilities and industries, warehouses, manufacturing, producing, fabricating, ancillary offices, municipal sewage treatment plant, municipal water treatment plan, municipal works yards, public uses and similar uses.